Preschool, Synagogue and Temple Staff

 A late fee of $15 will be charged if tuition is later than the 10th of the month UNLESS arrangements are made in advance with the JCP Director.
 Failure to make payments will result in your child loosing his/her spot at the school.

 Parents who are behind on their tuition payments will not be allowed to have their children attend preschool until their account is brought up to date, or satisfactory arrangements have been made with the Director.
-Requests for need-based tuition assistance should be directed to either Rabbi Cohen at the Temple Emmanuel, or Rabbi Werbin at Beth Israel.
+Requests for need-based tuition assistance should be directed to either Rabbi Cohen at Temple Emanuel, or Rabbi Purser at Beth Israel Synagogue.

 When your child is sick, the best place for him/her is at home, resting quietly.
 If you bring your child to school sick, you will be asked to pick them up immediately.
-If you know your child will be absent, please contact the Director by 9:00 a.m. that day.
+If you know your child will be absent, please contact the Director or send a message via Brightwheel by 9:00 a.m. that day.

 It is very important that you notify the teacher(s) if your child has any type of illness.

 There are several illnesses that come into play regarding preschool settings.
 They need to be dealt with in the best manner possible.
-Blow, you will find a list of five of the main illnesses to watch out for:
+Below, you will find a list of three of the main illnesses to watch out for:

 Cold and Stomach Virus:

-If your child is running a fever, or has vomited, they need to stay at home until the fever or other symptoms have passed for 24 hours.
+If your child is running a fever, or has vomited, they need to stay at home until the child is fever and symptom-free for 24 hours.

 Pink Eye (Conjunctivitis):